ryanjanoconnell/httpdiff/README.md

    - updates (change in the value of a key)
    - reorders (change in the position of a  key)

-The program has Jason as its only dependency.
+The tool has Jason as its only dependency.
 Jason is used for parsing the files into a Jason.OrderedObject so that reorders can be tracked.

+The tool assumes that both files supplied are the same structure as the example files.

+Executable can be built with escript using mix deps.get then mix escript.build.